dkstlzu/Unity_Utility/README.md

 *EventSystem/EventSystem.cs* : Unity Component managing this EventSystem (Internal Dictionary should be replaced as [SerializableDictionary](/Runtime/Serializables/SerializableDictionary.cs))

-### - Gizmo Folder

-*Gizmo/GizmoHelper.cs* : Helper Class for DrawString on scene view in Unity Editor

 ### - Serializables Folder

 *Serializables/SerializableColor.cs* : SerializableColor class for Serialization which compatible with UnityEngine.Color